Progressive Classifier and Feature Extractor Adaptation for Unsupervised Domain Adaptation on Point Clouds: Experiments

 We further delve into the intricate design of our PTA strategy.
 As a reminder, our approach involves a continual reduction in the number of selected source samples and a simultaneous increase in the number of selected target samples throughout the training process.
 We thereby scrutinize the effectiveness of each strategy, as reported in~\cref{table_ablation_progressive}.
 As seen, when decreasing the number of the selected source samples while keeping all of the target samples for intermediate domain construction, the model would gradually approach the target domain.
 In particular, our ``decreasing source'' strategy exhibits great performance under Real-to-Sim scenarios like S$^\ast$ $\rightarrow$ M and S$^\ast$ $\rightarrow$ S. The main reason could be that the samples from the source domain contain noise, which can potentially introduce disruptive information and undermine the model's recognition capabilities.
 Progressively reducing these samples will help prevent the model from being misled by the noise.
 Moreover, when increasing the number of the selected target samples while keeping all source samples for intermediate domain construction, the adaptation performance on the Sim-to-Real scenarios like M $\rightarrow$ S$^\ast$ and S $\rightarrow$ S$^\ast$ will be improved.
 The main reason could be that our ``increasing target'' strategy would expand the decision region of the classifier, thus improving the recognition performance of the model on the target domain.
 The results clearly verified the effectiveness of our PTA strategy.

-In addition, we analyze the sensitivity of our method to the number of epochs ($\tau$) that the intermediate domain construction stage lasts, as depicted in~\cref{fig_stage}.
-From the figure, it is evident that a more frequent intermediate domain construction stage results in improved adaptation performance, as it allows for a more precise estimation of augmentation direction.
+In addition, we analyze the sensitivity of our method to $\tau$, as depicted in~\cref{fig_stage}.
+It is evident that a more frequent intermediate domain construction stage results in improved adaptation performance, as it allows for a more precise estimation of augmentation direction.
 However, the high update frequency comes with increased training costs, as it requires an additional inference stage at the beginning of each intermediate domain construction phase to estimate the augmentation direction.
-The figure clearly illustrates that constructing a new intermediate domain per epoch would more than double the training time compared to constructing one intermediate domain every 10 epochs, while the performance improvement is limited.
-Taking into account both training costs and performance, we decided to perform the intermediate construction stage every 5 epochs.
+Taking into account both training costs and performance, we perform the intermediate construction stage every 5 epochs.

-Finally, we analyze the sensitivity of our method to the temperature $\kappa$, as reported in~\cref{table_ablation_temperature}.
-It can be clearly seen from the table that our method is robust to such a parameter.
-When $\kappa=2.0$, our model achieves the best overall recognition performance of 76.5\% on the target domain.

-\textbf{Limitation:} Neglecting the great adaptation performance of our method, our method requires an extra inference stage at the beginning of each intermediate domain construction stage, and we also require extra space to store the pools $\boldsymbol{\mathbb{F}}$, $\boldsymbol{\mathbb{H}}$ and $\boldsymbol{\mathbb{Z}}$ during the training stage, which will introduce more training costs.
-Nevertheless, our method requires no extra costs during the inference stage.